 - Filing FBAR Doesn't Have to be Complicated

 While filing US tax returns is a well-known responsibility of Americans living abroad, requirements such as the Foreign Bank Account Report (FBAR) are often forgotten.
 What’s the big deal, you ask?
 Failing to file the FBAR can draw the attention of the IRS and lead to harsh penalties.
-To ensure you stay compliant (and off the IRS’s radar!), we have compiled the things you need to know about FBAR reporting.
+To ensure you stay compliant (and off the IRS’s radar!), we have compiled the things you need to know about FBAR reporting and FBAR Filing requirements.

 Keep in mind that those filing FBAR aren’t taxed on the balance of the accounts or anything of the sort.
 This is a reporting requirement, so the IRS knows what money lies overseas.

-If you’re an expat with foreign financial accounts, ignoring your requirements can result in penalties and legal consequences.
+If you’re an expat with foreign financial accounts, ignoring your requirements can result in penalties starting at about $12,500 and legal consequences.
 The United States government has stepped up efforts to investigate and prosecute expats who fail to report their foreign-held financial assets.
 This means that the risk of non-compliance with FBAR regulation is more significant than ever.